RaunaqMalhotra/BeReal./README.md

 The following **additional** features are implemented:

-- [x] Users can view the date of the picture uploaded!
+- [x] Users can view the date of the picture uploaded

 ## Video Walkthrough